A Very Trainor Christmas: Reception

 Critical commentary for A Very Trainor Christmas was generally positive; some praised Trainor's charisma.
 AllMusic's Stephen Thomas Erlewine thought she approached it with the same enthusiasm as her usual "old-fashioned showbiz razzle-dazzle" style.
 He added that the original recordings sound the most ebullient, but the whole album is "firmly within the realm of spirited seasonal soundtrack".
 Sculley believed that Trainor was cheerful and charismatic.

 Others commented on the material.
-Writing for Idolator, Mike Wass called A Very Trainor Christmas a "resounding success" and believed in its potential to grow into a "go-to Christmas soundtrack" for American families in the following years.
-He opined the album is exuberant and ensures "there's something for everybody" with its incorporation of various genres.
 Sculley thought it is "fun and more original than many holiday albums".
 Kennedy declared A Very Trainor Christmas "the best Christmas album of 2020" and described it as "a multi-textured triumph" due to Trainor's voice.
 The Courier-Mails Monique Pueblos believed the original songs create a festive yet unconventional mood and the covers are performed with integrity that does not change the original songs too much: "[The album] is full of feel-good tunes both old and new and will have you feeling the Christmas spirit year after year."
 On the other hand, Knoxville News Sentinels Chuck Campbell wrote that it lacks "well-crafted classics" to set it apart from other holiday albums, and the momentum is "routinely thwarted" by a combination of familiar and unfamiliar songs, which lead to "the party never hit[ting] its stride".
+In December 2025, People's Rachel McRady published an opinion piece commending the album's lyrics, guest artists, and five original holiday tracks.

 In the United States, A Very Trainor Christmas debuted at number 144 on the Billboard 200 issued for November 14, 2020, with 7,000 album-equivalent units.
 Trainor's lowest-charting album, it eventually peaked at number 89.
 The album entered at number seven on the Top Holiday Albums chart.
 A Very Trainor Christmas peaked at number 70 and charted for two weeks on the Canadian Albums Chart.
 The album reached number 47 on the UK Download Albums chart.
 It charted at number 42 in the Netherlands and Sweden.
 In Belgium, A Very Trainor Christmas peaked at number 71.